 Can I win both the BCME and the SMMA designation?

-No, there is no advantage to completing both the BCME and SMMA survey.
+No, there is no advantage to completing both the BCME and SMMA surveys.
 You must apply on behalf of your school or district.
 If your school is part of a district, we suggest you work with the district to be considered for a BCME award.
 If you represent an individual school, please complete the SMMA application.

 Will multiple applications for my district or school be considered?